 Protection Orders

 A Protection Order is a legal tool that helps keep people safe from family violence.
 Family violence doesn’t just mean hitting — it also includes things like threats, controlling behaviour, put‑downs, financial control, and unwanted contact.
-A Protection Order tells the violent person (called the respondent) that they must stop the harmful behaviour and stay away from you.
+A Protection Order tells the person causing harm (called the respondent) that they must stop the behaviour and stay away from you.

 What a Protection Order Does

-A Protection Order sets out clear rules to protect you and your children.
+A Protection Order sets out clear rules.
 The main rules include:

 How to Get a Protection Order